 What is JSON?

-At some point in history, XML was the most popular choice for data exchange.
-However, after the rise of web applications and JavaScript.
-JSON was developed and became the main choice for data exchange.
+At some point in history, XML was the most popular choice for data exchange; however, with the rise of web applications and JavaScript, JSON emerged as the primary choice.
+You wonder why?

 JSON has several advantages:

-• All programming languages have libraries that can read and wire JSON
+- All programming languages have libraries that can read and write JSON

 JSON vs XML